Table of Contents

 - How Do Unsecured Business Loans Work?

-- The Difference Between Unsecured & Secured Business Loans
+- The Difference Between Unsecured and Secured Business Loans

-- The Advantages and Disadvantages of Unsecured Business Funding
+- Advantages and Disadvantages of Unsecured Business Funding

 Unsecured loans are issued on the basis of an applicant’s creditworthiness, rather than the physical property or assets an applicant can pledge to secure it.
-While secured business loans leverage collateral to guarantee them, unsecured loans do not.
+While secured business loans leverage collateral to guarantee the financing, unsecured loans don’t.

-The benefit of getting an unsecured loan is that you’re able to get the funds you need very quickly, within a matter of days.
+The benefit of getting an unsecured loan is that you’re able to obtain funds fast — possibly in a matter of days.
 It’s possible you could even be approved for more funding with an unsecured loan.

-The tradeoff, however, is that lenders typically charge higher interest rates, require personal guarantees, place liens against the business or all of the above to compensate for this lack of collateral.
+The tradeoff, however, is that lenders typically charge higher interest rates, require personal guarantees, place liens against the business or all of the above to compensate for the lack of collateral.

-In this guide, we’ll define what is an unsecured loan, their place in the market, how they work, the possible risks and rewards and finally what you need to know to qualify and apply for one.
+Looking for the best unsecured business loans out there?
+We’ll explain what they are, their place in the market, how they work, the possible risks and rewards and what you need to know to qualify and apply for one.

-Rather than leveraging a type of physical asset (home, car, savings account, etc.), you obtain financing through the strength of your creditworthiness.
-An “unsecured debt” definition can also refer to a “signature loan”.
+Rather than leverage a type of physical asset (home, car, savings account, etc.), you obtain financing through the strength of your creditworthiness.
+An unsecured debt definition also can refer to a signature loan.
 In this agreement, your own guarantee, via your signature, is what secures the funding.

-While no collateral is involved, this type of loan product can be more difficult to obtain due to the guarantees required.
+While no collateral is involved, this type of loan product can be more difficult to obtain because of the guarantees required.

 How to Get an Unsecured Business Loan

-In order to get an unsecured business loan, lenders evaluate different elements of your business.
-Specifically, they review your time in business, annual revenue and your personal credit score.
+To get an unsecured business loan, lenders evaluate different elements of your company.
+Specifically, they’ll review your time in business, annual revenue and your personal credit score.

-Before receiving an unsecured business loan, however, you’ll need to sign a personal guarantee.
-This assures that, in the event that your business can’t repay the loan, you— personally—will repay the remaining balance of the loan to the lender.
+Before receiving an unsecured business loan, you’ll most likely need to sign a personal guarantee.
+This assures that in the event your business can’t repay the loan, you personally will repay the remaining balance to the lender.

 Qualifying for an Unsecured Business Loan